ondat/documentation/docs/reference/cli.md

 - The Ondat CLI is a utility tool that is used to manage and configure Ondat resources and conduct Day-2 storage operations.
 The Ondat CLI is also useful for providing useful information on the state of an Ondat cluster and troubleshooting issues.
   - The project repository is open source and can be located on  [GitHub](https://github.com/storageos/go-cli).

+## Prerequisites

+- Ensure that you have successfully [installed Ondat](/docs/install/) into your Kubernetes or Openshift cluster.

 ## How To Install The Ondat CLI

 ### Option 1 - Run The Ondat CLI As A Deployment (Recommended)